 - The Employee Benefit Plan requires and informs participants that requests for access to PHI must be made in writing to the Human Resources Assistant Director.

-- When a request for access to PHI is received, it will be acted upon according to the following time frames:
+- When a request for access to PHI is received, it will be acted upon according to the

 - Within thirty (30) days if the requested information is maintained and accessible on site; or

 - Within sixty (60) days if the requested information is maintained off site.

 - If the request is granted, the Employee Benefit Plan informs the participant and provides the access requested, within the time frames above.

 - The time frames stated above may be extended one time for no more than thirty (30) days.
 If the extension is necessary, the Employee Benefit Plan will provide the participant, within the time frames above, a written statement that specifies the reason(s) for the delay and the date by which the participant may expect to receive a decision on the request to access the PHI for inspection and/or copying.

 - The Employee Benefit Plan documents the records that comprise the designated record set that is subject to access requests and maintains such records for a period of six (6) years from the date they were created or were last in effect, whichever is later.

 - The Employee Benefit Plan maintains the titles of the persons/offices responsible for receiving and processing access requests for a period of six (6) years.

 When the Employee Benefit Plan denies a request for access (in whole or in part (164.524(d)):